 Absolutely.
-As many breastfeeding women everywhere will attest, milk leakage always seems to happen at the most inopportune times — during a staff meeting, as you're talking to your boss, while you're out shopping, when you're hugging an old friend.
-Wherever it occurs, it is normal.
+As breastfeeding women everywhere can attest, milk leakage always seems to happen at the most inopportune times — during a staff meeting, as you're talking to your boss, while you're out shopping, when you're hugging an old friend.
+Wherever it happens, it is normal.

 Leaking may happen when you see a baby, see a picture of your own baby, hear a baby cry, or even so much as think of your baby.
 It's your maternal instinct to feed your child kicking in.